alexnemankov/pawmancer/game-design-doc.md

 #### 10. Combat Board UX Overhaul (High Priority)

 **Purpose:** Address the new layout critique by tightening the battlefield, clarifying available actions, and reinforcing the playful Pawmancer theme.

-**Dependencies:** Hero roster and selection refresh (Tasks 7-9) so the combat screen can take center stage.

-**Tasks:**

-- [x] **Compress battlefield layout:** Game screen now uses a three-column layout with a slimmed header, clustered hero/treat modules, and tighter spacing between enemy/player lanes.
-  - Header bar trimmed to a tighter `py-2` padding and darker strip, keeping turn text + tutorial affordances visible without consuming vertical space.
-  - Enemy and player rows now sit inside a shared column container with a modest gap (`gap-y-4`), minimizing the dead band between halves and keeping the 'Your Dogs' label from creating extra whitespace.
-  - New `HeroPanel` clusters hero portrait, health, treats, and (for the player) hero power using `flex items-center gap-3`, eliminating stray counters and ensuring the info always travels with each hero banner.
-- [ ] **Clarify hierarchy:** Make hero health/treat counters larger, consolidate “Turn/Your Turn/message” into one celebratory banner, and move End Turn / Attack Enemy into a dedicated control corner.
-- [ ] **Interaction feedback:** Add attack arrows and target highlights, bake costs/readiness into the hero power button, and provide drag/hover affordances for playable cards.
-- [ ] **Visual theming:** Replace flat bands with pawprint or bone patterns, add subtle props near hero zones, and apply gradients that distinguish enemy vs. player halves.
-- [ ] **Microinteractions & effects:** Implement hover/ready glows, attack-ready pulses, turn-start banners, and thematic particles for abilities (scratches, sparkles, summon dust).

----

 #### 11. Campaign Mode Section (Medium Priority)

 **Dependencies:** None